M. Moleiro Editor

 M. Moleiro Editor is a publishing house specialising in high-quality facsimile reproductions of codices, maps and illuminated manuscripts.
 Founded in Barcelona in 1991, the firm has reproduced many masterpieces from the history of illumination.

 Background

 In 1976, whilst still a student, Manuel Moleiro created Ebrisa, a publishing house specialised in books on art, science and cartography which collaborated on a variety of joint enterprises with other publishers including Times Books, Encyclopædia Britannica, Macmillan, Edita, Imprimerie Nationale and Franco Maria Ricci.

 In 1991, Moleiro decided to create a company with his own name and brand.
-Since then he has specialised in identical reproductions of some of the greatest medieval and Renaissance bibliographic treasures, obtaining authorisation to do so from libraries and museums of great universal renown such as the Bibliothèque nationale de France, the British Library, the Morgan Library & Museum, the Metropolitan Museum, New York, the National Library of Russia, the Huntington Library and the Gulbenkian Foundation, Lisbon.
+Since then he has specialised in identical reproductions of some medieval and Renaissance bibliographic treasures, obtaining authorisation to do so from libraries and museums such as the Bibliothèque nationale de France, the British Library, the Morgan Library & Museum, the Metropolitan Museum, New York, the National Library of Russia, the Huntington Library and the Gulbenkian Foundation, Lisbon.

 To certify this labour of cultural diffusion, each facsimile has a companion volume of studies by manuscript experts.